DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 - `Repository design Pattern Implementation to abstract data handling layout` Repositories are classes or components that incapsulate the logic required to access data Sources.
 We can use repositories to centralized common data access funtinality.
 Which has the benefit of facilitating beta maintainbility easier Unit Testing, extensibility & Cleaner Code.
 The best way to Understand the repository pattern is to Implement the relavent code.
 So lets write the code for Product repository Funtionality.

 - Create Interface that runs asyncronusly, Overturn Generic tasks objects.
 Our first method is named get items & returns an `IEnumerable` Collection of type product.
-So a IEnumerable collection is passed as a type argument to the tast object as discussed this is so the method implement this method defination can runs asycronusly.
+So a IEnumerable collection is passed as a type argument to the task object as discussed this is so the method implement this method defination can runs asycronusly.

 - Now we've define the interface that we want to class name ProductRepository to implement.
 So lets create a class directly with in the repository directory named product repository & the first things we need to do is write the code to implement the `IProductRepository` Interface.